peterstace/grayt/README.md

 - [X] Web UI.
 - [X] Persistent storage of partial renders.

+## Architecture

+Controller

+- There is only one of these.
+- Serves the UI.
+- Responsible for coordinating workers.
+- Responsible for saving state.

+Workers

+- Responsible for doing the actual tracing.

+SceneStore

+- Serves up scenes.

 ## TODO

 - Use terminology for focal distance / focal ratio correctly.